solidoss/solidframe/tutorials/aio_echo/README.md

 ```

 For the Start event we're launching a _fully asynchronous_ __accept__ operation which will complete on __onAccept__ method through the given lambda.
-For the Kill event we only schedule object stop.
+For the Kill event we only schedule actor stop.

 __Notes__
  1. Some of the asynchronous IO operations supported by solid::frame::aio library have two forms:
    * a _fully asynchronous_ one (those with the "post" prefix) for which the result is only given by the mean of the given function callback
    * an _asynchronous_ one: the result may either be returned immediately after the IO function call exits or if the operation cannot be completed right away through the given callback function.
  2. The postStop method call atomically:
-   * prevents any new notification event be posted for the object
+   * prevents any new notification event be posted for the actor
-   * schedules the object de-registration from the scheduler and from its service after all currently undelivered/pending notification events are delivered to the object.
+   * schedules the actor de-registration from the scheduler and from its service after all currently undelivered/pending notification events are delivered to the actor.

 Let us further see the definition of the __onAccept__ method: